 He was a member of the Board of Yarlington Housing Group, was a governor at Queensmill School for children with autism, and has written for the Spectator, the Times Literary Supplement, and the Evening Standard.

 Alex has been a member of the Work and Pensions Select Committee and the Joint Committee on Human Rights and was previously a Parliamentary Private Secretary to the Attorney General, The Rt Hon Geoffrey Cox QC MP, and to the Northern Ireland Secretary of State, The Rt Hon Karen Bradley MP.
 He was also Co-Chair of the All-Party Parliamentary Group on Adverse Childhood Experiences.
-Alex was Parliamentary Private Secretary to the Prime Minister, The Rt Hon Boris Johnson MP, from July 2019 until September 2021 and currently holds the Government post of Parliamentary Under Secretary of State at the Department for Education.
+Alex was Parliamentary Private Secretary to the Prime Minister, The Rt Hon Boris Johnson MP, from July 2019 until September 2021 and was the Minister for Skills with the Department for Education from September 2021 to July 2022.
+Alex served as Parliamentary Under-Secretary of State in the Department for Work and Pensions before becoming Parliamentary Secretary in the Cabinet Office in October 2022.